-- 1.1 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as the Prevent Duty. - 1.2 Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk is all part of our whole school approach to safeguarding. - 1.3 When approaching this area of work our school uses the following accepted Governmental definitions of extremism, radicalisation and terrorism: - Extremism is the vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 1.4 There is no place for extremist views of any kind in our school, whether from internal sources, pupils, staff or governors, or external sources school community, external agencies or individuals. - 1.5 Any prejudice, discrimination, or extremist views, including derogatory language, displayed by pupils or staff will always be challenged and, where appropriate, dealt with in line with our Behaviour Policy for pupils and the Code of Conduct for staff. - 1.6 We are aware that technology is a significant component of many safeguarding and wellbeing issues and that children are at risk of being exposed to illegal, inappropriate or harmful content including radicalisation and extremism online.
+- 1.1.
+All schools and colleges are subject to a duty under Section 26 of the Counter Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+This duty is known as the Prevent Duty. - 1.2.
+Children are vulnerable to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk is all part of our whole school approach to safeguarding. - 1.3.
+When approaching this area of work our school uses the following accepted Governmental definitions of extremism, radicalisation and terrorism: - Extremism is the vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person or people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 1.4.
+There is no place for extremist views of any kind in our school, whether from internal sources, pupils, staff or governors, or external sources school community, external agencies or individuals.
+The school will refer anyone for whom there are concerns of radicalisation to Prevent. - 1.5.
+Any prejudice, discrimination, or extremist views, including derogatory language, displayed by pupils or staff will always be challenged and, where appropriate, dealt with in line with our Behaviour Policy for pupils and the Code of Conduct for staff.

+1.6.
+We are aware that technology is a significant component of many safeguarding and wellbeing issues and that children are at risk of being exposed to illegal, inappropriate or harmful content including radicalisation and extremism online.
 As such the school will ensure that children are safe from terrorist and extremist material when accessing the internet in school by establishing appropriate levels of filtering and supporting this with our Preventative Curriculum.
-For further information please see our Online Safety policy (school to link relevant policy) - 1.7 We will promote the values of democracy, the rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs. - 1.8 We will teach and encourage pupils to respect one another and to respect and tolerate difference, especially those of a different faith or no faith. - 1.9 We will ensure that all our teaching approaches help our pupils build resilience to extremism and give pupils a positive sense of identity through the development of critical thinking skills. - 1.10 We will ensure that all our staff are equipped to recognise extremism and are skilled and confident enough to challenge it. - 1.11 We will be flexible enough to adapt our teaching approaches, as appropriate, to address specific issues to become even more relevant to the current issues of extremism and radicalisation
+For further information please see our Online Safety policy.